Academany/awesome-fabacademy/contributing.md

 Ensure your pull request adheres to the following guidelines:

+- Keep in mind this is an **awesome** list, not any piece of crap you find
-- All links are relevant, tested and well described
+- All links must be relevant, tested and well described
-- Topics should follow the Fab Academy units, then broken in tutorials, tools, resources.
+- Topics should follow the Fab Academy units, then broken in subcategories like tutorials, tools, resources.
-- Commercial products are marked as such, possibly including the street price
+- Mark commercial products, including the street price, if possible
   - :moneybag: = tens of dollars
   - :moneybag::moneybag: = hundreds of dollars
   - :moneybag::moneybag::moneybag: = thousands of dollars